ebi-uniprot/uniprot-manual/help/genomic-coordinates.md

 type: help
 categories: UniProtKB,manual
 ---

-(note: this article is working in progress)

-# Genomic coordinates tab
 This tab on some UniProtKB entries displays genomic coordinates information related to the corresponding UniProtKB entry.

 ## Origin of the data